How Much Does Car Service Cost in NYC?

 | Manhattan ↔ Westchester (HPN) | $244 | $294 | 45–75 min |

 A few things worth noticing in that table.
-First, Brooklyn and Queens pay less than Manhattan for JFK — $125 versus $170 — simply because they're closer.
+First, Brooklyn and Queens pay less than Manhattan for JFK — $125 versus $180 — simply because they're closer.
 If you're in Long Island City or Park Slope, you're getting the best airport-transfer value in the city.
-Second, LaGuardia is the cheapest Manhattan airport at $150, and Queens to LGA is the cheapest airport ride we run at $95.
-Third, JFK and Newark price identically from Manhattan ($170) even though Newark is in another state — tolls are baked in either way.
+Second, LaGuardia is the cheapest Manhattan airport at $170, and Queens to LGA is the cheapest airport ride we run, starting at $125.
+Third, JFK and Newark price identically from Manhattan ($180) even though Newark is in another state — tolls are baked in either way.

 For deeper route detail, see our dedicated JFK car service page or the full JFK to Manhattan breakdown with terminal-by-terminal pickup instructions.